samoht/assemblage/README.md

 Multiple kinds of dependencies are currently supported:

+- a single directory, with a collection of files to sort to form a library (using ocamldep)
 - local libraries, defined in the same project
 - local syntax extensions, defined in the same project (using `camlp4o`)
 - global ocamlfind libraries